user-promi/multivendorx-1/plugins/moowoodle/readme.txt

 ➡️ **[WordPress](http://demo.dualcube.com/moowoodle/wp-admin)**
 ➡️ **[Moodle](http://demo.dualcube.com/moodledemo/login/index.php)**

-👉 Listen to What People Have to Say:

-🙆I had the pleasure of working with Ria to get Woomoodle connected, and I couldn’t be more impressed.
-Watching the courses sync was amazing.
-I’m thrilled about the capabilities of this powerful application and deeply impressed –ruthzitaruane

-🙆Just migrated from edwiser bridge to MooWoodle.
-The support team is always there to help you.– romastienfield

 ## ✌️ Benefits
 Take your eLearning platform to the next level with MooWoodle.
 Below are some of the key benefits that make MooWoodle a must-have for instructors, course creators, and education-based businesses.